taitulism/TimeWatch-Bookmarklet/README.md

 =====================
 A timewatch.co.il helper tool to calculate monthly working hours.

-What is a "Bookmarklet"?
+What is a Bookmarklet?
 ------------------------
-A bookmarklet is like a regular browser bookmark (a favorite link) but instead of a website address it has javascript code that runs on the current page when clicked.
+A bookmarklet is like a regular browser bookmark (a favorite link).
+It has a title you click on and a URL.
+The difference is that instead of a website address it holds javascript code.
+When clicked it runs the code on the current page.

 "Installation"
 --------------
-1. Create a new Bookmark (`ctrl+D`).
+1. Create a new Bookmark and set the Name & URL fields to:
-    *(You can bookmark this page for example and then edit it)*
-2. Edit the new bookmark (right click).
-3. **Name**: TimeWatch
+* **Name**: TimeWatch
-    **URL**: Copy the contents of [`bookmarklet.txt`](https://raw.githubusercontent.com/taitulism/TimeWatch-Bookmarklet/master/bookmarklet.txt).
+* **URL**: Copy the contents of [`bookmarklet.txt`](https://raw.githubusercontent.com/taitulism/TimeWatch-Bookmarklet/master/bookmarklet.txt).

+>*You can bookmark this page (`ctrl+D`) and then edit it with a right-click*

 Usage